 Former Mayor Elisha S. Converse left a 107.5 acre estate to the cities of Melrose and Malden in 1905 to be jointly used “forever as a public park” and managed by a nonprofit corporation comprised of a seven-member board of trustees from the two cities and a descendant of the Converse family.
 The will also stipulated that both cities must share equally in the cost of maintaining Pine Banks Park.

 Board of Trustees

 - John Lynch

 - Richard C. Rudolph (provisional-at-large), Representative of Converse Family

 - Mayor Paul Brodeur (Ex Officio), Melrose

-- Kevin Benner, Assistant Superintendent
+- Kevin Benner, Superintendent

 - Russell Kezer, Skilled Laborer